What is Depression?

-*As treatment begins to take effect, negative thinking is likely to fade so be patient with yourself.
+*As chiropractic treatment begins to take effect, negative thinking is likely to fade so be patient with yourself.

 What is B.E.S.T.?

-*B.E.S.T. or Bio Energetic Synchronization Techniqueis a non-forceful, energy balancing hands on procedure used to help reestablish the full healing potential of the body.
+*B.E.S.T. or Bio Energetic Synchronization Techniqueis a non-forceful, energy balancing chiropractic hands on procedure used to help reestablish the full healing potential of the body.
 B.E.S.T. principles acknowledge the concept of Interference we create with our conscious mind.
 This Interference caused imbalance in the autonomic nervous system leading to exhaustion of our organ systems over time.

 *Face down and/or Physical B.E.S.T. is based on scientific principles utilizing light pressure contacts on the surface of the body to address parasympathetic and sympathetic imbalances.
 When expressed in the intrinsic muscles of the spine as a Chiropractic Subluxation, pinched nerve, or muscle spasm, this pattern of imbalance can lead to symptoms of discomfort and loss of function throughout the entire body.
-This technique offers a non-forceful way to update patterns of stress and discomfort which have been surfacing in both acute pain and chronic conditions.
-This procedure is administered in the face down position, utilizing a leg balance check, palpating the spinal muscles, and subsequently holding pressure points along various points in the spine, sacrum, and skull.
+This chiropractic technique offers a non-forceful way to update patterns of stress and discomfort which have been surfacing in both acute pain and chronic conditions.
+This chiropractic procedure is administered in the face down position, utilizing a leg balance check, palpating the spinal muscles, and subsequently holding pressure points along various points in the spine, sacrum, and skull.
 When muscles are balanced and the updated pattern restored, spinal muscle spasm, vertebral subluxation, and nerve pressure are removed.
-Patients often experience immediate relief from symptoms and completely enjoy the painless approach to health and wellness.
+Chiropractic patients often experience immediate relief from symptoms and completely enjoy the painless approach to health and wellness.
 The body can heal itself if just given the opportunity.
 Balancing the energy within us and removing the interference unleashes the healing power that is in everyone of us..

-*Face up and/or Emotional B.E.S.T. utilizes advanced technology developed to update higher brain interference from expression in the physical body.
+*Face up and/or Emotional B.E.S.T. utilizes advanced chiropractic technology developed to update higher brain interference from expression in the physical body.
 When emotional thoughts such as worry, guilt, fear, judgment, to name just a few, become the overriding factor in our memory patterns, interference with the divine plan for our perfect health and wellness becomes the norm.
 This interference, formulated by conscious thought which in turn becomes a pattern, prevents the true expression of our physical bodies healing capability.
-Emotional B.E.S.T. is an advanced procedure to help identify this emotional pattern, remove the interference, and then allow the body to function based on current situations rather than past experiences.
+Emotional B.E.S.T. is an advanced procedure used by chiropractors to help identify this emotional pattern, remove the interference, and then allow the body to function based on current situations rather than past experiences.

 *What can I do immediately?